-- Enable Firewall - the general firewall switch is on or off. - Enable IP Address Filtering set IP Address Filtering is enabled or disabled.
-There are two default filtering rules of IP Address Filtering, either Allow or Deny passing through the router. - Enable Domain Filtering - set Domain Filtering is enabled or disabled. - Enable MAC Filtering set MAC Address Filtering is enabled or disabled.
+- ➤ Enable IP Address Filtering set IP Address Filtering is enabled or disabled.
+There are two default filtering rules of IP Address Filtering, either Allow or Deny passing through the router. - Enable Domain Filtering set Domain Filtering is enabled or disabled. - ➤ Enable MAC Filtering set MAC Address Filtering is enabled or disabled.
 You can select the default filtering rules of MAC Address Filtering, either Allow or Deny accessing the router.